Like it or not, AI is already part of the writing world, and ChatGPT is one of the main tools authors keep hearing about.

 Personally, I always start by brainstorming my premise and my ending, if I don’t know what they should be already.

-Here are some prompt I’ve used:
+Here are some prompts I’ve used:

 Give me [NUMBER] high-concept pitches for a bestselling [GENRE] story with a unique twist, intriguing characters, and gripping emotional stakes.